 - having Down syndrome or cerebral palsy

-Less common causes of blindness include:
+Other common causes of blindness are uncorrected

 - eye injures